-- 56.3.1 Besides following all the APBA General Safety Rules for helmets and life jackets, it will be required for all open SA Boat drivers to wear a "Head and Neck Restraint" device.
+- 56.3.1 Besides following all the APBA General Safety Rules for helmets and life jackets, it will be required for all open SA Boat drivers to Adhere to Rule 3.5.3 Drivers/Riders not in restraint capsules shall wear helmet support straps (lanyards) secured to the driver's/rider's body as required or a Head and Neck Restraint device.
+APBA will make no recommendation on which device to use.
+This solely on the driver.
+Wear a "Head and Neck Restraint" device.
 This device should not be confused with the current Helmet Restraints (tether and "D" rings) that are required by drivers in other classes.
 APBA will make no recommendation on which device to use at this time.
-This decision lies solely on the driver. - 56.3.2 All open boats require a kill switch.
+This decision lies solelyon the driver. - 56.3.2 All open boats require a kill switch.